flemay/3musketeers/docs/docs/project-dependencies.md

 ## Custom Docker images

-Official images may not always solve a project's dependency requirements and if other projects share the same requirements, then custom Docker images may be a good fit.
+Official images may not always solve project's dependency requirements and if other projects share the same requirements, then custom Docker images may be a good fit.
 The images are built by the organization, and deployed to a Docker registry.
 From a project perspective, it is the same as using official Docker images except, this time, the organization is responsible of maintaining them.

 ```yml
 # docker-compose.yml